umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Canvas-Designer.md

 *Alias*: background

-This editor is used for edit the color and the image background.
+This editor is used for editing the color and the image background.
 Images are picked up from the Umbraco Media library

-This editor doesn't have additional parameters
+It doesn't have any additional parameter.

 ![Canvas Designer](images/Canvas-Designer/13.png)